-The Facebook Ads MCP Server provides an interface to Facebook Ads, enabling programmatic access to ad data and management features through the Model Context Protocol (MCP).
+The Facebook/Meta Ads MCP Server provides an interface to Meta Ads, enabling programmatic access to data and management features through the Model Context Protocol.
+This server allows AI assistants to interact directly with your Facebook advertising accounts.

 Create and activate a virtual environment (recommended):